 - Photo, Art & Media Contest

 Call for Proposals!

-The deadline for submissions is Monday June 1st.
-A notice of receipt will be automatically generated and sent by e-mail.
-If you do not receive notification of receipt within 10 days or have any questions about proposal submission, please contact Mary Pearl Meuth, (firstname.lastname@example.org).
+If you have any questions about proposal submission process, please contact Mary Pearl Meuth, (email@example.com).
 Proposals received after the deadline and before registration opening may be considered if space is available.